 Who can receive botulinum toxin?

 Botulinum toxin is usually used in adults.
 Although botulinum is not licensed for the treatment of dystonia in children, it is sometimes used at the Consultant’s discretion.
-Botulinum toxin should not be used in pregnant or lactating women, unless clearly necessary.

 You should not be given botulinum toxin if you have had a previous allergic reaction to it or any of its ingredients.